egelke/aarch64/01. HelloWorld/README.md

     bl WriteFile
 ```

 Once in a function, which registers may you use?
-You may use the `x0`-`x7` registers in any why you like, but since they are used for function parameters I tend to only use them solely for that purpose (even the "spare").
-That make the code a little more readable, and we can use all the readability we can get when it comes to assembly.
+You may use the `x0`...`x7` registers in any why you like, but since they are used for function parameters.
+I tend to only use them solely for that purpose (even the "spare").
+That makes the code a little more readable and we can use all the readability we can get when it comes to assembly.

-Registers `x9`-`x15` are unsaved scratch registers, free to use without any constraints but they may be altered when returning from a function.
+Registers `x9` to `x15` are unsaved scratch registers, free to use without any constraints but they may be altered when returning from a function.
 You can _not_ assume that any of the registers in this range will remain the same after you return from a function (i.e. after a `bl` instruction).

-Registers `x19`-`x28` are persistent, but you are supposed to safeguard the current value before using them.
+Registers `x19` to `x28` are persistent, but you are supposed to safeguard the current value before using them.
 This is not covered in this lesson, for that you need to wait until the next lesson where I explain this together with chained functions.

 ## Conclusion

 There was a lot to cover, even for this simple program, but with this you should be able to fully understand what is going on.
 Like with any language, there is a minimal set of knowledge that you need to master in order use it beyond simply repeating mindlessly.
 Now that you have the basis, we can build on top of that.